adejacques/ms-handsonlab01/docs/workshop.md

           "Microsoft.EventGrid.SubscriptionValidationEvent"
         ]`

 The reason we need to do this is to validate that our workflow is the correct subscriber to the events in the Storage Account.
 This is a security mechanism, to avoid untrusted subscribers to our Storage Account.
-When we save the workflow for the first time, a subscription will be created in the storage account automatically with some default naming convention, but it will be in 'Creating' state.
-Until we do not validate this event, it will be in this state.
+Until we do not validate this event, the subscription will remain in the 'Creating' state.
 To validate the event, we are using the Response action: `Response Validation Webhook`.

 You should see the following configuration in your trigger :

 ![alt text](image-4.png)

-## Process the event (10 min)
+## Process the event (5 min)

 ### 🚀 Check Logic App permission to access Storage Account